Inside this post: A look at what Authoritative parenting really looks like and the benefits and pitfalls of using this parenting strategy.

 Parents who use this parenting style provide their children with respect, and encourage independence, but avoid the use of bribing as a regular tactic for discipline.

-Parents will talk to their children about issues and provide guidance on how to solve them.
-Normally, a teaching moment will arise from a difficult situation, rather than a need for punishment and hard discipline.
+Parents will talk to their children about issues and guide how to solve them.
+Typically, a teaching moment will arise from a difficult situation, rather than a need for punishment and hard discipline.

 Difference Between Authoritative Vs. Authoritarian Styles